Pricing Data

 - GovCon workflows with GovTribe AI: Review the other GovCon workflow skill families.

-- Capture Workflows: Use pricing evidence in bid/no-bid and price-to-win reviews.
+- Capture Workflows: Turn pricing evidence into bid/no-bid implications and capture actions.

-- Service Contract Inventory analysis: Use SCI records for contractor-reliance, workshare, FTE, and derived service-pricing context.
+- Search Service Contract Inventory MCP tool: Review the MCP tool for contractor-reliance, workshare, FTE, and derived service-pricing context.

 - GSA labor rate data type: Review the fields and relationships behind GSA Schedule labor-rate rows.